SNoRe: Scalable Unsupervised Learning of Symbolic Node Representations: The SN o R e algorithm

 \subsubsection{Time complexity}

 To present the time complexity we describe how each step of the algorithm behaves and sum the gathered complexities.
-We simultaneously describe the time complexity of random walk creation and hashing step, since they can be implemented together efficiently as shown in Section~\ref{sec:randomgen}.
+We simultaneously describe the time complexity of random walk creation and the hashing step, since they can be implemented together efficiently as described in Section~\ref{sec:randomgen}.

 Random walk creation and hashing are computed in $\mathcal{O}(|N|\cdot\textrm{nw}\cdot\overline{s})$, since we need to create $\textrm{nw}$ walks with an average of $\overline{s}$ steps for $|N|$ nodes, whilst assuming that every step takes $\mathcal{O}(1)$ time.
 Hashing maintains this complexity since each of $|N|\cdot\textrm{nw}$ walks needs $\mathcal{O}(\overline{s})$ time to be hashed.